Sepzie/SezoAudioEngine/prd.md

 - Use circular buffers for file I/O
 - Typical buffer: 4096-8192 samples per track
 - Pre-buffer 2-3 buffers ahead of playback position
+- Offline extraction does not require circular buffers

 **Memory Limits:**
 - Target: <50MB RAM for 4 tracks at 44.1kHz